Updated January 25, 2018

 That’s why NC State University’s College of Agriculture and Life Sciences has teamed with East Carolina University’s College of Business and the Center for Innovation Management Studies in NC State’s Poole College of Management to launch a new Executive Farm Management Program.

 Blake Brown, CALS’ Hugh C. Kiger professor of agricultural economics and a specialist with NC State Extension, organized the program and said that the “unique collaboration … creates a strong curriculum” to help farmers build the specialized agribusiness management skills they need to successfully run large-scale commercial farms.

 “NC State’s Center for Innovation Management Studies adds new and innovative methods in strategic planning, while ECU’s College of Business brings strong program in human-resources management and family business succession planning,” Brown said.
 “CALS’ Agricultural and Resource Economics Department brings the strength of agricultural economics and a strong connection to the farm sector.”

 The program was funded in part by a grant from the North Carolina Tobacco Trust Fund Commission and with gifts from farmers Johnny Barnes of Spring Hope and Richard Anderson of Nashville.
-It started in February with an intensive, five-day workshop on such topics as strategic planning, financial management, human resource and labor issues, and management style.
-It will wrap up with another five-day workshop in November.
+It covers such topics as strategic planning, financial management, human resource and labor issues, and management style.

 Each month in between the workshops, participants connect with each other and with university faculty through one-hour online sessions on topics ranging from the impact of mergers and acquisitions in the agriculture industry to tax management.